TFMV/blink/README.md

 blink config set path /path/to/watch
 ```

-Configuration is stored in `$HOME/.blink.yaml` by default, but you can specify a different file with the `--config`
+Configuration is stored in `$HOME/.blink.yaml` by default, but you can specify a different file with the `--config` flag.